silentcreations/snippetask-content/git/add-gitignore.md

 git add .`
 ```

-and commit it (to remove/add any additional files because of changes within `.gitignore` rules)
+and commit it

 ```bash
 git commit -m ".gitignore is now working"
 ```

+That will remove any additional files because of `.gitignore` rules.